olivia-leach/tic-tac-toe/README.md

         -   Check if game is over based on win conditions
         -   If game is over, who won

--   Connect gameplay js to board with jQuery event listeners on each game square
+-   Connect game-play js to board with jQuery event listeners on each game square
 -   Connect game-play API events on the front end to API using AJAX / jQuery:

     -   Create new game (create, POST request)